YuhangTom/wire/README.md

 ## Data

-The original scans for the wire cuts are stored in `x3p` format of width around $2,300$ and height around $1,800$, under a resolution
+The original scans for the wire cuts are stored in `x3p` format of width around 2300 and height around 1800, under a resolution 0.645\$m
-$0.645 \mu m \times 0.645 \mu m$, with each file being at least 15 MB, which is much larger compared to the file limit of 5 MB for a `R` package.
-Therefore, we make available 2 subsampled `x3p` data set by every 10 observations, saved as entries with its label in a `list` object, named as `x3p_subsamples`.
+$0.645$m\$, with each file being at least 15 MB, which is much larger compared to the file limit of 5 MB for a `R` package.
+Therefore, we subsampled the original scans by a factor of 10, and saved them as `x3p_subsamples` in the package.
 The data can be used by:

 ``` r
 library(wire)